sigoden/upt/README.md

 When you run `upt` in Ubuntu:

  - Input `upt list -u`
- - After parsing, `upt` find that you are going to execute task: `list all updateable packages'.
+ - After parsing, `upt` find that you are going to execute task: `list all updatable packages'.
  - `upt` detects the `apt` package management tool used by your system.
- - `upt` interpret the task `list all updateable packages` to `apt` command.
+ - `upt` interpret the task `list all updatable packages` to `apt` command.
  - Run `apt list --upgradable`.

 If you rename `upt` to `brew`, `upt` will use the `brew` syntax to resolve the task. **Command Replacement** is implemented this way.